retypeapp/retype/components/reference-link.md

 [!ref icon=":rocket:"](../guides/getting-started.md)
 [!ref icon="../static/retype-icon.svg"](../guides/getting-started.md)

-By default, the referred page title is used as the component text value but the text can be customized by explicityly passing a separate `text` value.
+By default, the referred page title is used as the component text value and the text can be customized by explicitly passing a separate `text` value.

 ```
 [!ref icon="rocket" text="To the moon"](../guides/getting-started.md)